 I checked the servers repeatedly to confirm they were leak-proof

-The free account gives you all the basics you need to stay secure online as well.
+The free account also gives you all the basics you need to stay secure online.
 This includes strong encryption, Perfect Forward Secrecy, and advanced protocols.
-You’ll have to upgrade to use advanced features like Secure Core servers, NetShield, and Tor over VPN.
-Its ad-free nature also sets it apart from many free VPNs.
+However, you’ll have to upgrade to use advanced features like Secure Core servers, NetShield, and Tor over VPN.

 Encryption